At a glance

 Dermatologists recommend 3 other important tips:

 - Drink water: Water is up there next to sunscreen as a foundation to any anti-aging routine.
 It’s the building block of your body.
 Aim at drinking 7 glasses of water per day.
 You can also keep a stylish water bottle with you at all time as a reminder.
-It works great for us ( $48.00 on Amazon ).
+It works great for us ( Out of stock on Amazon ).

 - Wash your face twice a day with a gentle cleanse: Excessive scrubbing can irritate your skin, which, in turn, will accelerate skin aging.
 Gentle cleansing, on the other hand, will remove dead skin cells, dirt, and makeup without irritating your skin.
 We recommend the excellent Juice Beauty Stem Cellular Cleansing Oil infused with fruit stem cells and vitamin C. This natural oil cleanser delicately dissolves the toughest waterproof makeup while leaving your skin smooth, soft and supple ( $34.00 on Amazon ).

 - Apply a natural moisturizer every day: Moisturizers help maintain the natural elasticity of your skin and fight against pollution and other infections.
 The celebrity-favorite Natura Bisse Diamond Extreme is widely recognized as one of the best anti-aging moisturizer on the market today.
 Enriched with elasticity-boosting, cell-stimulating, and hydrating ingredients, this moisturizer stimulates the skin’s natural defense mechanisms to fight signs of aging ( $375.00 on Amazon ).

 - Wear sunglasses: A good pair of sunglasses with proper UV lenses will protect your eyes from sun rays, but also keep you from squinting.
 Excessive squinting may precipitate the apparition of wrinkles around your eyes.